 Witness Indistinguishability and the FLS-Technique.
 The notion of witness indistinguishability was suggested in [59] as a meaningful relaxation of zero-knowledge.
 Loosely speaking, for any NP-relation R, a proof (or argument) system for the corresponding NP-set is called witness indistinguishable if no feasible verifier may distinguish the case in which the prover uses one NP-witness to x (i.e., w_1 such that $(x, w_1) \in R$) from the case in which the prover is using a different NP-witness to the same input x (i.e., w_2 such that $(x, w_2) \in R$).
 Clearly, any zero-knowledge protocol is witness indistinguishable, but the converse does not necessarily hold.
 Furthermore, it seems that witness indistinguishable protocols are easier to construct than zero-knowledge ones.
-(We mention that witness indistinguishable protocols are closed under parallel composition [59], whereas this does not hold in general for zero-knowledge protocols [73].)
+Another advantage of witness indistinguishable protocols is that they are closed under arbitrary concurrent composition [59], whereas in general zero-knowledge protocols are not closed even under parallel composition [73].
+Witness indistinguishable protocols turned out to be an important tool in the construction of more complex protocols, as is demonstrated next.